IrisdeRuiter/CASDA_query/README.md

 Query the ASKAP archive for all observation around a certain coordinates.
 Build lightcurves from source catalogues and upper limits from cutouts.

+### Updates 2/9/2026
+Included example for J1912-44 and ASKAPJ1839-0756.
+Included a reprojection function that will transform the WCS header for Galactic to equatorial coordinates.
+This is necessary for the new VAST Galactic fields (which are now aligned with the Galactic plane).
+Made catalogue initialisation more robust against errors.

 ### Notes/updates
 Included an example for PSRJ1837–0616